Temp Mail for Discord: Create a Discord Account Safely (Step-by-Step)

 Step 2: Start the Discord signup

-Go to discord.com → Sign Up.
+Go to Discord’s official Sign Up page at discord.com/register.
 Enter the disposable address, pick a strong password, and provide a compliant date of birth.

 Step 3: Verify your email

-Return to your temp inbox, open the Discord message, and click Verify Email (or paste any OTP provided).
+Return to your temp inbox, open the Discord message, and click Verify Email (or paste any code provided).
 Complete the on-screen flow.

 Step 4: Save the access token

-If this account will live beyond today (testing a bot, moderating a pilot server, coursework), save the access token to reopen the same mailbox later.
+If this account will live beyond today (testing a bot, moderating a pilot server, coursework), save the access token so you can reopen the same mailbox later.

 Step 5: Harden security